 Problems selecting a perfect realtor closing gift?
 Try gift certificates!
 These are available in almost any denomination and can be issued from online stores or from retail outfits such as department stores, bookstores, gas stations or local restaurants.
 Restaurants are an excellent choice because not every agent is lucky enough to have a spouse to cook dinner for them.

 Everybody loves flowers.
 Especially when the delivery is unexpected.
 The choices are abundant, from boxed roses to seasonal floral bouquets arranged in unique vases to exotic plants such as miniature palm trees or bonsai.
 Best of all, they can be delivered on the same day ordered.

 Spice Sets and Condiments

-If your Realtor appreciates wine tasting, and fine wines, a bottle of wine is a thoughtful, perfect gift.
-Some great selections include Portugal ports, Chateauneuf-du-Pape from the French Southern Rhone, California Cabernet, Italian Pinot Grigio or Australian Shiraz.
+If your Realtor appreciates wine tasting and fine wines, a bottle of wine is a thoughtful, perfect gift.
+Some great selections include Ports, Chateauneuf-du-Pape from the French Southern Rhone, California Cabernet, Italian Pinot Grigio or Australian Shiraz.
 If avoiding alcohol, consider teas or coffee gift sets.